Who am I?

 The Runyon Project is my outlet to live creatively, with curiosity, to learn and to be of service.

-I have had a long and fulfilling professional life with more yet to come.
-However, I made a wise choice in 2014 to slow down and make time for creativity and to spend with my family, re-connect with friends and focus my aspirations on how I wanted to feel each day – creative, mindful, healthy, inspired, helpful, grateful, curious – and design my life around that.
+I have had a long and fulfilling professional life across the for-profit (very-for-profit) and non-profit sectors.
+However, I made a wise choice in 2014 - I bravely walked away from an inspirational organisation that was sucking the life out of me, I made time to walk not run through life and design my life and work around how I wanted to feel each day - creative, mindful, healthy, inspired, helpful, grateful, curious - what followed was astonishing.

 How you live each day is how you live your life.

 My efficiency, effectiveness, manifestations, and creativity became more effortless.
 The work I do now supporting conscious brands and individuals found me.
 My days are still guided by how I want to feel in each moment and it comes very naturally: cycling, a creative work project, a walk in my local park, films, my son, the wonders of living in London, the refugees I volunteer with, learning, music, books, friends, or simply a great buzz off green tea – these are easily accessible to me.
 I have finally achieved work/life harmony.

 Social Impact is also important to me.
 Close to my heart, I have spent over 25 years working with refugees.
 Getting my masters in refugee studies and community development in London and working with so many fascinating and inspiring people from around the world have been amongst the highlights of my life.
 Of course, the reality is that these opportunities, mainly each person along the way, have given me so much more in return.
 There is a lot of talk about self-care in the wellness world.
 Equally important is care for others.
 Often times an hour with my refugee bike buddy will do far more than a bath of bubbles or gongs.

 Beyond that, you’ll also often find me on Instagram and getting behind campaigns that aim for a more radical and human approach to our environment, urban landscape, equality, and wellness.